 What Is Nutritional Therapy?

 Nutritional Therapy is a science-based, therapeutic approach to supporting optimum wellbeing, by way of dietary and lifestyle interventions.
 Rather than just blocking or dulling the manifestation of localised symptoms, Nutritional Therapy takes a whole-body overview to seeking out the root cause of health concerns by focusing on the intricate biochemical reactions that exist uniquely within each of us.
-Factors such as diet, sleep, stress, exercise, environment and genetics can all impact on these reactions.
+Factors such as diet, sleep, stress, exercise, environmental toxins (from cosmetics to pesticides) and genetics can all impact on these reactions.
 The aim is to reduce any negative impact and enhance the positive impact that each of these factors has on your wellbeing.
 Subtle though it may seem, the combined effect can be life changing.
 With such a variety of factors to consider, each client is assessed individually, recognising that their make-up is unique and that ‘one size’ does not fit all.
 Nutritional Therapy is suitable for everybody, from the young to the elderly and from the sick to those individuals simply looking to optimise their wellbeing.

 What is a registered Nutritional Therapist?